 - It’s relaxing.
 You are focused on the flying kite, and your problems are forgotten, allowing the brain to recharge.

 - This activity may be done by singles, family, and groups of people.
 The kite is often a conversation piece, and this is an opening for enlarging your circle of friends.
 Take some photos and have permanent memories of your kite flying activities.

-- DIY kites will tap your creativity and imagination.
-Every kite will illustrate your artistry and personality behind the string.
+- DIY kites will tap your arts and crafts skills and talents.
+Designing original kites will ignite your creativity and imagination.
+Every kite illustrates your artistry, interests, and personality.

 April Is National Kite Month

 The American Kitefliers Association (AKA) is the largest kite organization and club and is available in 25 countries.

 Kite flying has been used as a toy, scientific research, aerodynamic studies, aerial photography, rescue, sending messages, and military use.
 It is a pursuit for education, humanitarian needs, relaxation, and fun.
 Kite flying is a hobby or recreational activity which may also become an outlet for employment opportunities.

 Five Types of Kites:.